Tuz1e/Pathfinding/README.md

 The loading of the tilemap is setup to easily be changed depending on map file where examples of this could be txt, json or xml files.

-- [x] Tilemap loading from txt file.
-- [ ] Tilemap loading from json file.

 ## Information to run project
 ###### OS Support
 - [x] Windows 10 Pro

 ###### IDE

+- [x] Visual Studio Community 2019
 - [x] Visual Studio Community 2017
-- [x] Visual Studio Community 2019

 ## Cloning